mjsamp/AIX-on-qemu-ppc64/README.md

 This environment isn't recommended for production but it worth a try if you want to learn AIX and PowerHA for example.

-Testing PowerHA I successfully created a Resource Group with a service IP and a shared Volume Group.
-The move and failover worked very well in my tests.
+Testing PowerHA I did create a Resource Group with a service IP and a shared Volume Group successfully and move and failover worked very well in my tests.

 ## Buy me a coffee
 BTC: 329nUAQRxJPEybo5K1dgJdFteCojHimTcA